 Successful applicants for the MA and PhD programs typically have undergraduate GPAs well above 3.0.
 Applicants with graduate records are expected to have earned at least a 3.5 GPA in previous graduate coursework.

 You will have the opportunity to upload unofficial, scanned transcripts as you apply on the Graduate School's website.
 If you should need to submit further unofficial transcripts, please email them to email@example.com.
 In the event that you are recommended for admission by Linguistics, you will be asked to provide official transcripts to the Graduate School.
 If possible, electronic versions of official transcripts are strongly preferred, emailed to firstname.lastname@example.org.
 Official hard copies will be accepted if they are in a sealed envelope and mailed directly from the institution (if possible) to the University of Georgia Graduate School, 210 S. Jackson St., Athens, GA 30602.

 - GRE score.
+Scores on the Verbal and Quantitative sections of the General Test of the Graduate Record Examinations (GRE) are required for admission.
 While there is no official minimum score required for admission, successful applicants have normally achieved combined scores of over 300 on the GRE verbal and math sections.
-Please note that if you are interested in competitve UGA awards for financial aid, you should take your GRE in the fall semester a year before your matriculation.
+Please note that if you are interested in competitive UGA awards for financial aid, you should take your GRE in the fall semester a year before your matriculation.
 If scores are not received by January, you may not be considered for award-based financial aid.
 Have official GRE scores sent directly from ETS to the Graduate School using institution code 5813.

 - The TOEFL or IELTS exam for non-native speakers of English.
 This requirement can be waived for applicants who hold a degree from a university within the United States or a university elsewhere whose language of instruction is predominantly English.
 There are other limitations on this waiver, so applicants should be in touch with the Graduate School at email@example.com if there are any questions.